 |Lecture, location and time

 ||Di 14:15 - 15:45, 01.255-128 (Cauerstraße 11) (Dr. D. Ziener)

 ||Do 12:15 - 13:45, 00.152-113 (Martensstraße 3) (S. Boppu)

 Lehrstuhl für Hardware-Software-Co-Design (E. Sousa)

-Oral examination dates: February 21, March 11, March 12, March 13, To Register contact Sonja Heidner
+Oral examination dates: March 17, March 20, April 7.
+To register contact Sonja Heidner

 Reconfigurable (adaptive) computing is a novel yet important research field investigating the capability of